 If anything is incorrect or you have something to add, then please e-mail me at: firstname.lastname@example.org and I'll update the guide.

-Special thanks to Owen Pavey for providing the ground layout diagram of the Tulloch Caledonian Stadium Inverness.
+Special thanks to Owen Pavey for providing the ground layout diagram and to Dave Hollands for providing photos of the Tulloch Caledonian Stadium Inverness.